dingxiong/dingxiong.github.io/_posts/2024-03-05-python-get-started.md

 bear -- make -j -s
 ```

-Note, I use `bear` to generated compilation database.
+I use `bear` to generated compilation database.
+Note, only use `bear` for the
+initial build.
+For incremental build, `bear` will replace everything inside the
+compilation database with the only incremental result.
+So just do `make` for
+incremental build.

 ### Run cpython inside gdb